sahil-sahu-dev/CakeWalk/README.md

 # CakeWalk
-Uses HealthKit to get calories burned, steps and distance covered.

-### Roadmap
-Allow multiple users to compare how many calories, steps, distance they have covered.
+Uses HealthKit to get number of steps completed.
+Allow multiple users to compare steps using firebase firestore